SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/04-Summary.md

 - We can use JPQL to write custom queries.
     - JPQL syntax on entity classes.

-- Repositories can be inheritet to reduce code duplication.
+- Repositories can be inherited to reduce code duplication.

 - What's the purpose of the **JavaConfig.java** file.